Generic Name: morphine sulfate

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Anamorph.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too many Sevredol tablets.
 Do this even if there are no signs of discomfort or poisoning.
-Also, report any other medicine or alcohol which has been taken.
 You may need urgent medical attention.
-Keep your doctor, pharmacist, Accident and Emergency phone numbers handy.
+Keep telephone numbers for these places handy.

 While you are taking it

 Take Sevredol tablets exactly as your doctor has prescribed.

 Before you start a new medicine, remind your doctor and pharmacist that you are taking Sevredol tablets.

 Tell any other doctors, dentists and pharmacists who treat you that you are taking this medicine.

 If you are about to have any blood tests, tell your doctor that you are being given this medicine.
 It may interfere with the results of some tests.